Appalachian State vs. Troy NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Mountaineers have been favored by 9.5 points or more six times this season and are 5-1 ATS in those games.

-- Appalachian State is 6-2 against the spread and 8-0 overall in games when it puts up more than 23.1 points.
+- Appalachian State is 6-2 against the spread and 8-0 overall this season when the team notches more than 23.1 points.

-- When Appalachian State picks up more than 321.6 yards, the team is 7-2 against the spread and 8-1 overall.
+- In games that Appalachian State totals more than 321.6 yards, the team is 7-2 against the spread and 8-1 overall.

-- The Mountaineers have 17 giveaways this season, while the Trojans have 20 takeaways .
+- The Mountaineers have turned the ball over 17 times this season, three fewer than the Trojans have forced (20).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.